-Kept in the same family's ownership for nearly 75 years, the property is owned by the descendents of Robert Ruhl, longtime editor and publisher of the Medford Mail Tribune from 1911 through the 1950s.
+Kept in the same family's ownership for nearly 75 years, the property was owned by the descendents of Robert Ruhl, longtime editor and publisher of the Medford Mail Tribune from 1911 through the 1950s.
 His grandchildren and great-grandchildren wanted to pass along their family's vision of conservation to benefit the people and the land.
 Under the ownership of the Southern Oregon Land Conservancy, this historic land and all its wonder will be preserved for generations to come.

-Heart of the Rogue Campaign BEATS TO SUCCESS!
+Heart of the Rogue® Campaign BEATS TO SUCCESS!

 The Heart of the Rogue campaign raised over $3,560,000 thanks to the leadership of State and Federal agencies, charitable foundations, and Oregonians across the state.

-Once acquired, we plan to actively manage the property to maintain its rich natural and cultural heritage, serving as a model for land stewardship.
+We actively manage the property to maintain its rich natural and cultural heritage, serving as a model for land stewardship.
 From time to time, we will conduct scientific research, provide educational opportunities for children, youth and adults, and host public and volunteer events.

-Learn more about our plans for the Heart of the Rogue: "Heart of the Rogue Benefits".
+Learn more about our plans for the Heart of the Rogue: "Heart of the Rogue Benefits".®

 Banner image: Rogue River.
 Annette Trujillo photo.